 Benazepril is an ACE inhibitor used to dilate blood vessels in the treatment of high blood pressure, congestive heart failure and some types of kidney disease in dogs and cats.

 Do not stop giving this medication without your veterinarian's approval.
 A missed dose can result in a sudden rise in blood pressure.

+Benazepril is an angiotensin converting enzyme (ACE) inhibitor.
+ACE inhibitors decrease fluid retention by dilating veins.
+Benazepril is used to treat heart failure, high blood pressure, and some forms of kidney disease in dogs and cats.
+Benazepril may also be used for purposes other than those listed in this guide.
 Benazepril is a prescription medication not FDA approved for veterinary use; however, it is a commonly accepted practice for veterinarians to use this medication in dogs and cats.
 Benazepril is available as 5mg tablets.
-The usual dose to treat dogs is 0.1 to 0.2mg/lb 1 to 2 times a day.
-The usual dose to treat cats is 0.1 to 0.45mg/lb once a day.
+The usual dose to treat dogs is 0.1 to 0.2 mg/lb 1 to 2 times a day.
+The usual dose to treat cats is 0.1 to 0.45 mg/lb once a day.

 Tell your veterinarian if your pet has liver disease, lupus, or blood abnormalities.
 Tell your veterinarian if your pet is pregnant or nursing.

 Give the missed dose as soon as you remember during the same day.
 However, if you don't remember until the next day, skip the dose you missed and give only the next regularly scheduled dose.
 Do not give a double dose of the medication.

 Benazepril can be given with or without food.

 Store in a tightly sealed container at room temperature, away from excess moisture or heat.